resema/Notepad/_posts/2017-09-29-optimization-algorithms-in-neural-networks.md

   - Calculus
   - NeuralNetworks
   - MachineLearning
+tags: >-
-tags: Coursera NeuralNetworks MachineLearning Mini-batch Momentum Softmax
+  Coursera NeuralNetworks MachineLearning Mini-batch Momentum Softmax AdamOptimizer
 ---
 >&quot;Do not worry about your difficulties in Mathematics.
 I can assure you mine are still greater.&quot;
 ><small><cite title="Einstein">Einstein</cite></small>